alan-turing-institute/DTBase/dtbase/backend/README.md

 ### `/locations/insert_location`
 * A POST request will add a new location, with a schema and its identifying variables.
 The schema name will be a concatenation of the identifier names.
-    - Payload should have the form
+    - Payload should have the form:
     ```
     {
       "identifiers": [